lakejs/lake/README.md

 ---

-Lake is a browser-based rich text editor built for modern applications that require content creation like blog posts, user comments, and email composition.
+Lake is a rich text editor built for modern applications that require content creation like blog posts, user comments, and email composition.
 It aims to provide as many features as possible through a simple structure while remaining free for commercial use.

 [Examples](https://lakejs.org/examples/) · [Getting started](https://lakejs.org/guide/) · [Reference](https://lakejs.org/reference/)